 Successful Teens Exploring Positive Skills (STEPS)

-- We work in tandem with Kent and Ottawa County ISD’s/Teacher Consultants for the Visually Impaired (TCVI), creating life-skill development activities beyond those available in the classroom.
-ABVI also acts as a sub-contractor for the Bureau of Services for Blind Persons.
+- Works in tandem with Kent, Muskegon, and Ottawa County ISD’s/Teacher Consultants for the Visually Impaired (TCVI), creating a career, college, and life-skill development activities beyond those available in the classroom.
+ABVI also acts as a subcontractor for the Bureau of Services for Blind Persons.